escwxyz/remark-obsidian-callout/README.md

 ### TODOs & Limitations

 - [ ] Currently does not support nested callouts, as the usecase of this should be uncommon

+### Support

+If you have any questions or suggestions, feel free to open an issue.

 ### Credits